If you have any trouble during pyrocore installation and

 “Input failed: ExecFile::execute(…) Fork failed.” during searches¶

-This is always a host setup problem, check your resource limits,
+This is always a host setup problem and not one in this software.

 nofile (max. number of open file handles)